-TJPA will consider diversifying its counterparties so that TJPA does not have an excessive amount of exposure is limited to one or a small number of institutions to any counterparty.
+TJPA will consider diversifying its counterparties so that TJPA does not have an excessive amount of exposure to any counterparty.

 The TJPA Chief Financial Officer is required to prepare a report summarizing derivative exposure at least annually.

 VI.
 Structuring

 Debt issuance shall be planned to achieve relatively rapid repayment of debt while recognizing the useful life of the facilities.